mentainha/m3o/README.md

 # M3O

-M3O is a universal micro services platform
+M3O is a serverless cloud platform

 ## Overview

-M3O turns public APIs into smaller easier to use Micro services which you can explore, discover and consume as programmable building blocks.
+M3O turns public APIs into smaller easier to use Micro services which you can explore, discover and consume as serverless building blocks.
 The platform generates unified api docs, clients and examples which makes it vastly easier to use all the APIs out there.

 ## Features